 There is an interesting webpage (https://rationalwiki.org/wiki/Pseudomathematics) that states:

 “Pseudo-mathematics is any work, study or activity which claims to be mathematical, but refuses to work within the standards of proof and rigour which mathematics is subject to … Unfortunately for practitioners of pseudo-mathematics, mathematics is an absolute science of black and white - everything is right or wrong.
-There is no often scope for debate or discussion, as only mathematical proof is relevant.”
+There is not often scope for debate or discussion, as only mathematical proof is relevant.”
 (Footnote: Someone has since added a modifier so that it now reads “everything is right or wrong (but sometimes fuzzy)” which seems to say that everything in mathematics is either right or wrong - except when it isn’t, which appears to undermine the objective of the article.)

 If only everything was as black and white as that suggests.
 The reality is that there are numerous mathematical statements which are widely accepted as correct by the vast majority of mathematicians, in spite of there not actually being a rigorous proof of the statement.
 The fact is that a mathematician cannot possibly examine every proof, and that means that he often relies on what he perceives to be the commonly accepted belief.
 In most cases, the commonly accepted belief that there is a rigorous proof of a certain mathematical statement is correct, but that is not always the case.